 In 2005, we held in Guatemala City a consultation on gang violence called Street Psalms.
 In attendance were some 75 pastors and community leaders from the capital of every country in Central America.
 In an attempt to talk with gang members and not about them, we gave the first word of the extended three-day conversation to active gang members.

 But because many of the gang members we wanted to engage at the event were incarcerated and unable to attend, we had given them an assignment: a month earlier, we asked them to write for us what they wanted to say to the pastors and community leaders.
 Here is a portion of the “offering” that came from their written communications:

 “Frequently we have seen growth in the physical structure of many churches.
 We see leaders with a competitive attitude choosing, it seems, to compete with other churches while abandoning the needs that exist in prisons, neighborhoods, slums, and rehabilitation centers.
 The priority of these churches always seems to be focused on the comfort of their respective members so they can feel like VIPs.
 They have lost, or perhaps just forgotten, the vision of Jesus Christ, who said, “Therefore go and make disciples of all nations.”
-We don’t want to criticize just for the sake of being critical.
-[We do want] to stand for the truth that while churches are constructing huge sanctuaries and creating Christian clubs, there are children dying of hunger, gang members killing one another, and prisoners suffering greatly – all the while you Christians comfort yourselves in your nice, big, comfortable churches.”
+We don’t want to criticize just for the sake of being critical. to stand for the truth that while churches are constructing huge sanctuaries and creating Christian clubs, there are children dying of hunger, gang members killing one another, and prisoners suffering greatly – all the while you Christians comfort yourselves in your nice, big, comfortable churches.”

 Are we open to learn from Jesus the prophetic sight to see in the words and actions of the oppressed and marginalized the might to shed the light of truth on corrupt, self-serving systems – religious or otherwise?